Take A Look At The Year’s Most Powerful Ad Campaigns For Good

 Each of these campaigns was awarded a D&AD Black Impact Pencil—the organization’s trophy for “truly game-changing work,” which transcended any category in which they might have been submitted.
 The top finishers in each category were awarded White Pencil trophies for using creativity for good.
 You can learn more about those winners here.

-“It’s an opportunity to shine a light on things that really matter that absolutely are changing and making a difference in people’s lives,” adds Matt Schekner, Advertising Week’s executive director.
+“It’s an opportunity to shine a light on things that really matter that absolutely are changing and making a difference in people’s lives,” says Matt Scheckner, Advertising Week’s CEO.
 As Lindsay puts it, “Part of what we’re trying to encourage here in this sweet spot where the kind of commercial agenda and the sustainability agenda come together and become one and the same thing.”

-Note: Correction: This article has been corrected to accurately spell Advertising Week’s Matt Scheckner’s name and correct his title.